softeng-feup/open-cx-admins/README.md

 ```
 A simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.
 ```

+## Tests

+### Automated Tests

+#### Acceptance Tests
+We have defined some acceptance tests using Gherkin, which can be found in our [Trello board](https://trello.com/b/9YiPpP4W/esof) under 'Acceptance Tests - Gherkin'.

+For now they are only defined.
+The goal is for them to be automated in our application.

+## Project Management

+### Tasks Management Tool

+We use Trello to coordinate ourselves and to manage our tasks.

+You can find the board for this project [here](https://trello.com/b/9YiPpP4W/esof).